 Daud Akhriev was born in the former Soviet Union in 1959.
-He studied classical painting and drawing for 14 years, graduating with honors from the Repin Institute (Russian Academy of Fine Art) with a masters degree in fine art, under the tutelage of the late painter and Academic, Piotr Fomin.
+He studied classical painting and drawing for 14 years, graduating with honors from the Repin Institute (Russian Academy of Fine Art) with a master's degree in fine art, under the tutelage of the late painter and Academic, Piotr Fomin.
 In 1991 he emigrated to Chattanooga, Tennessee.
-Akhriev, now a U.S. citizen, shares his time between Andalusia, Spain and Chattanooga, Tennessee with his artist wife.
+Akhriev, now a U.S. citizen, shares his time between Andalusia, Spain, and Chattanooga, Tennessee with his artist wife.

 Akhriev is internationally sought after as an instructor for figure and landscape painting and for his monumental work.
-The Four Seasons, his four 9 foot bronze figures completed for the city of Chattanooga, are listed on the national Public Art Registry.
+The Four Seasons, his four 9 foot bronze figures completed for the city of Chattanooga, is listed on the national Public Art Registry.

 Artists Magazine featured Akhriev in the February 2006 issue.
 His work is in two books in English.
 Daud Akhriev, Stylistic Pluralism was published in 2002 by CommonPlace publishing.
 He is also featured in Traditions Rediscovered, the Finley Collection of Russian Art.
 Akhriev’s drawings are in several books about the Repin Institute, both in Russian language and in Chinese, and in numerous magazines such as Chattanooga Magazine, Southern Living, and American Art Collector.